Illimag/react-web-application-prototyping-with-bootstrap-studio/README.md

-# Bootstrap Studio Test
+# React Web Application Prototyping with Bootstrap Studio

-This is a test case of integrating Bootstrap Studio into a design workflow.
+This is a test case of prototyping a React Web Application with Bootstrap Studio.

 https://bootstrapstudio.io/